namangt68/namangt68.github.io/_posts/2016-05-08-beaglebone-windows-10-install.markdown

 ---
 `It is recommended to download updated driver to run beaglebone.`

-*For Windows 64 bit*: Download from [here](https://github.com/jadonk/beaglebone-getting-started/raw/master/Drivers/Windows/BONE_D64.exe).
+**For Windows 64 bit**: Download from [here](https://github.com/jadonk/beaglebone-getting-started/raw/master/Drivers/Windows/BONE_D64.exe).

-*For Windows 32 bit*: Download from [here](https://github.com/jadonk/beaglebone-getting-started/raw/master/Drivers/Windows/BONE_DRV.exe).
+**For Windows 32 bit**: Download from [here](https://github.com/jadonk/beaglebone-getting-started/raw/master/Drivers/Windows/BONE_DRV.exe).

-Right click on downloaded file and click `Run driver as administrator`.
+Right click on downloaded file and click `Run as administrator`.

-Follow steps and check if all three drivers completely.
+Follow steps and check if all three drivers are installed completely.

-Add and exception to proxy setting from `Change proxy settings` and add *192.168.7.2* in exception box and click save.
+Add and exception to proxy settings from `Change proxy settings` and add **192.168.7.2** in exception box and click save.

-Now open your browser(Chrome/firefox) and go to address [http://192.168.7.2](http://192.168.7.2).
+Now open your browser(Chrome/firefox) and go to address [http://192.168.7.2](http://192.168.7.2) and you will be shown beaglebone getting started guide.

 Go to [http://192.168.7.2:3000](http://192.168.7.2:3000) to open Cloud9 IDE.